-College of the Redwoods uses any acceptable documentation in the Federal Student Aid Handbook for US citizens or permanent residents.
+College of the Redwoods uses any acceptable documentation in the Federal Student Aid Handbook for US citizens or eliqible non-citizens.

 Conflicting Data

 If in the process of reviewing a student's financial aid file, College of the Redwoods' Financial Aid Office notices conflicting data, the conflict must be resolved before awards can be added to a student's account.